bytetriper/bytetriper/README.md

-Junior Year student in SJTU.
+Senior Year student in SJTU.

 Intern at NYU Courant.
 Member of VisionX, advised by [Saining Xie](https://sainingxie.com/)